 A timely warning will include any information that would promote safety.
-Anyone with information that may justify a timely warning should contact the Vice President of Administration - 734-384-4206, contact the switchboard by dialing "0" from a campus phone or call Campus Security (Safety Services) - 734-457-6007.
+Anyone with information that may justify a timely warning should contact the Vice President of Administration - 734-384-4206, contact the receptionist by dialing "0" from a campus phone, press the red button on the outdoor blue phones, or call Safety Services - 734-457-6007.